Tropaeolum minus ‘Salmon Baby’

 First soak the seeds overnight in a glass of warm (not boiling) water, then sow.

-INDOORS: Sow seed into small pots filled with good quality compost.
+Sow indoors for quick plants & early flowers: Sow the seeds into small pots filled with good quality seed raising mix.

 Then cover the seed with mix to the same depth as the diameter of the seed.

-Moisten the punnet thoroughly from below, by soaking in a shallow water bath until the surface of the mix is moist.
+Now moisten the sown punnet thoroughly by standing it in a shallow water bath and allowing the moisture to percolate up to the surface of the mix from below.

 Nasturtium seeds love warmth to germinate rapidly.